 15. Don’t trust the “patient advocate”

 The “patient advocate” assigned to you in the hospital or the case worker at the insurance company may be nice and friendly but they are not working for you, O’Leary says.
 “They work for the ones who stand to profit from your case,” she adds.
 “Always keep that in mind when dealing with them.”

 16. You can shop around for a better deal

 Patients often think that medical fees are set, but just like any other business, costs for goods and services can vary widely.
 “Shop around the cost of exams, tests, procedures, medications, nursing facilities, and imaging centers before non-emergency events,” O’Leary says.
 “The price of an MRI on one side of Main Street can be $500, and $2,500 on the other.
 Healthcare pricing, as a rule, is arbitrary.
 Even the pharmacy you choose can be the difference in hundred of dollars annually.”
 She adds that it’s important to negotiate the price of everything up front, before you walk into a doctor’s office or to a lab.
-(Pssst… Here are 50 more secrets hospitals don’t want to tell you.)
+And stop wasting your money on these six types of insurance policies.

 17. You don’t have to sign all the forms to be treated